harvard-lil/perma-extension/doc/popup/components/ArchiveForm.md

 - `tab-url`: Url of the current tab.
 - `tab-title`: Title of the current tab.
 - `folders-list`: JSON-serialized storage entry for "folders.available", if available.
 Should contain an array of objects (id, depth, name).
 - `folders-pick`: Id of the folder the user has picked as a default, if any.

+Note:
+- Singleton pattern is enforced.
+Only 1 element of this type can be present in a given document.

 **Kind**: static class of [<code>popup/components/ArchiveForm</code>](#module_popup/components/ArchiveForm)